gbdev/pandocs/content/Video_Display.md

 For each line, the first byte defines the least significant bits of the color numbers for each pixel, and the second byte defines the upper bits of the color numbers.
 In either case, Bit 7 is the leftmost pixel, and Bit 0 the rightmost.
-For example : let's say you have \$57 \$36 (in this order in memory), which in binary are %01010111 and %00110110.
+For example: let's say you have \$57 \$36 (in this order in memory), which in binary are %01010111 and %00110110.
-To obtain the color index for the leftmost pixel, you take bit 7 of both bytes : 0, and 0.
+To obtain the color index for the leftmost pixel, you take bit 7 of both bytes: 0, and 0.
 Thus the index is 00b = 0.
-For the second pixel, repeat with bit 6 : 1, and 0.
+For the second pixel, repeat with bit 6: 1, and 0.
 Thus the index is 01b = 1 (remember to flip the order of the bits !).
 If you repeat the operation you'll find that the indexes for the 8 pixels are 0 1 2 3 0 3 3 1.